civisanalytics/civis-r/README.md

 `civis` is an R package that helps analysts and developers interact with the Civis Platform.
 The package includes a set of tools around common workflows as well as a convenient interface to make requests directly to the Civis Data Science API.
+See the [full documentation](https://civisanalytics.github.io/civis-r) for more details.

 Installation
 ------------